- Applications open

-- have a GPA of over 5.0 at time of application
+- have an overall GPA of over 5.0 at time of application

 - be prepared to complete work placements with the Department of Defence or Defence Industry, possibly outside of Brisbane

-- satisfy the requirements to achieve an Australian Government Baseline security clearance.
+- satisfy the requirements to achieve an Australian Government NV1 security clearance

 How to apply

-Applications, including your personal motivational statement (of no longer than 400 words), will be assessed based on evidence of:
+Applications, including your personal motivational statement (no longer than 400 words), will be assessed based on evidence of: